lyoungblood/realtime-web-analytics-workshop/module-4/README.md

-# Adding Custom Metrics and Extending the Soltion
+# Adding Custom Metrics and Extending the Solution
 ## Introduction

-In this module you will customize the solution to accept another metric not currenly captured.
+In this module you will customize the solution to accept another metric not currently captured.
 Is there a specific metric you would like to capture from your web site that isn't already included in the metrics displayed?
 We'll show you how this solution can be easily extended to capture and display new metrics.

 ##  Add a Custom Metric